TejasShirsath/TejasShirsath/README.md

 # About Me:
 My name is Tejas Shirsath.
 I'm from India, passionate about technology and innovation.
 I love working on cool and innovative projects that push the boundaries of technology.
-My interests include:
-- Automation Tools
-- Web Development

 ## 🎓 Education

-- **B.E in Information Technology | TE**
+- **B.E in Information Technology | Final Year**
   *Atharva College of Engineering, Malad, Mumbai*
   *Sep 2023 - 2026* - Pursuing